doeabla/Class_ML_Customer_Churn_Analysis/README.md

 # Customer Churn Analysis for Telecommunication Company
-This is a machine learning binary classification project for Telcos.
-In this project, We will be analysing Zanzibar telecommunication customer datasets with the aim of increasing profit / revenue margin by improving on their customer retention strategies.
-We will be using machine learning classification models to perform churn analysis on their customers.
-The CRISP-DM Framework would be the main guide to this project.
+Welcome to a transformative machine learning endeavor focused on binary classification within the Telco industry.
+This project delves into the Zanzibar telecommunication customer datasets, with the primary goal of amplifying profitability and revenue margins through enhanced customer retention strategies.
+Our journey entails harnessing the power of machine learning classification models to conduct in-depth churn analysis among the customer base.
+Guiding us through this exploration is the revered CRISP-DM Framework, lending structure and insights to every stage of our endeavor.

 ## Libraries to install
 We pip install and import libraries: